© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Site of Wireworks at Whitebrook is a scheduled monument protected by Cadw under reference MM270.
 View the official record →

-Site of Wireworks at Whitebrook is a post-medieval and modern industrial site located in Wales that represents the significant ironworking and wire manufacturing industries that developed in the region.
+The Site of Wireworks at Whitebrook is a post-medieval and modern industrial site in Wales, designated as a scheduled ancient monument under the reference MM270.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM270.

 Site of Wireworks at Whitebrook dates from the post medieval/modern period, and is classified as a iron forge.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Site of Wireworks at Whitebrook is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM270.